hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03h-Online.md

   What is unique about dragging and dropping a text selection?

   a.
 The text in the selection is automatically copied to the drag and drop clipboard, with the key "text/plain", so there is no need for a `dragstart` event handler<br>
   b.
-We need to get the selection in the dragstart event handler and copy the text to the clipboard with a key equal to "text/plain"<br>
+We need to get the selection in the `dragstart` event handler and copy the text to the clipboard with a key equal to "text/plain"<br>
   c.
 We need to wrap `<span draggable=true>...</span>` around the selected text<br>

-  Ans: <br>
+  Ans: a<br>
-  Examplantion:
+  Examplantion: There is no need to add a `dragstart` handler on an element that contains text.
+Any selected text is automatically added to the clipboard with a name/key equal to "text/plain".
+Add a drop event handler on the drop zone and fetch the data from the clipboard using "text/plain" as the access key.